 In keeping with the way he lived, Jim’s final act of kindness was to donate his corneas so others might have the gift of sight.

 In lieu of flowers donations in Jim’s memory may be made to The Equal Justice Initiative at 122 Commerce St., Montgomery, AL 36104 (https://support.eji.org/give/153413/#!/donation/checkout)

 or the Mary Ann Brett Food Pantry at St. Theresa of Calcutta Parish, 800 Columbia Road, Dorchester, MA 02125 http://dorchestercatholic.org/donate/food-pantry/

 Funeral arrangements by Brown & Hickey Funeral Home.
 Due to Covid-19 state and federal restrictions, all funeral services will be private.
 His funeral Mass will be livestreamed at 11:00 am on Wednesday, August, 12, 2020.
 Livestream link - https://www.youtube.com/watch?v=Fzx9pQfqCuI&feature=youtu.be .

-To plant a tree in memory of James E. Mahoney, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of James E. Mahoney, please visit our tribute store.